AlbertArakelyan/AlbertArakelyan/README.md

 - **Mentored 3 generations of interns** - many now thriving at leading tech companies worldwide.
 - I actively support newcomers, both in the workplace and through open source, helping them launch their careers and find their confidence.
-- I strive to bring this same spirit to all my projects-welcoming contributors, providing clear guidance, and empowering others to grow and succeed.
+- I strive to bring this same spirit to all my projects - welcoming contributors, providing clear guidance, and empowering others to grow and succeed.

 ---